nkhil/clothing-retail-react-app/README.md

 ## Testing

-This project uses `jest` along with `react-test-renderer` for unit testing and `cypress` for integration testing.
+This project uses `jest` along with `react-test-renderer` for unit testing and `cypress` for end-to-end integration testing.

 Steps to run the test suite: